richsnyder/yamss/doc/manual.md

 ## Structure

 The equations of motion are used to describe the motion of a structure, which is defined by a set of points called nodes.
+The nodes can be connected to form elements.

+### Nodes

-Each node has the following
+Each node has the following properties:
-properties:

 * `id` -- identification number (type: $\mathbb{N}_0$, required)
 * `x` -- x-coordinate of the point (type: $\mathbb{R}$, default: 0)